monome/docs/docs/norns/index.md

 - ENC2 input
 - ENC3 monitor (input to output)

 Battery percentage level is indicated in the upper right.
+Hold KEY1 to see current consumption.

 #### TAPE